Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

-We observed higher clusterability in the convolutional layers with more feature maps (see Appendix D).
-This is likely because such convolutional layers contribute more to the value of $\delta_{opt}$ (Eq. \ref{eq:deltaopt}).
+We observed higher clusterability in the convolutional layers with more feature maps (see Section 6 of the Supplementary material), likely because such convolutional layers contribute more to the value of $\delta_{opt}$.
 On the other hand, convolutional layers with fewer feature maps have larger feature vectors (e.g., \textit{enc\_block\_1} feature vectors are $(256 \times 256) \times 32$ in Rats dataset) whose distances tend to be larger due to the curse of dimensionality.
 Sauron accounts, to some extent, for these differences in the convolutional layers with the adaptively-increasing layer-specific thresholds $\boldsymbol{\tau}$.
 Another possible way to tackle these differences is by using different layer-specific $\lambda$'s to increase the contribution of the distances of certain layers.
-We investigated the impact on feature map clusterability with higher $\lambda$ values and, as illustrated in \Cref{fig:clusterability} (h), a higher $\lambda$ tended to increase the average number of neighbors, decrease $\delta_{opt}$, and somewhat increase the dip-test values, which, overall, signals higher clusterability.
+We investigated the impact on feature map clusterability with higher $\lambda$ values and, as illustrated in \cref{fig:clusterability} (h), a higher $\lambda$ tended to increase the average number of neighbors, decrease $\delta_{opt}$, and somewhat increase the dip-test values, which, overall, signals higher clusterability.